YakshaLang/yakshalang.github.io/yaksha_proposals/0005_dsl_macros.md

 * Q-Expressions inspired by [Build Your Own Lisp](http://www.buildyourownlisp.com/) lisp dialect. ✅ (This is somewhat similar to `'(+ 1 2 3)`)
 * Eval and parse ✅
 * Token generation for Yaksha ✅
-* Executing commands ❌ (not started, planned) - Will be disabled by default.
+* Executing commands 🟡 (Implemented. however, this is enabled all the time)
 * Macros for YakshaLisp ✅
 * Imports ✅
 * Hygienic macros - gensym ✅ / metagensym 🟡